-To establish a creative center where artists live, work, and interact with their community in an innovative and educational environment.
+To establish a dynamic creative center where artists live, work, mentor youth, and interact with the community in an innovative and educational environment.

-- We believe in empowerment — Community design/build projects give artists control and connect them to their creations.
+- We believe in Empowerment — Community design/build projects give artists control and connect them to their creations and communities.

 - To dramatically increase the number of work/live units available, thereby attracting more emerging artists to San Diego, growing the city's arts and culture, kindling the creative economy, and serving as a catalyst for historically underserved members of our community

-In 2008, over 300 concerned citizens participated in a series of community meetings, design workshops and surveys focused on the difficulties many artists in San Diego face.
-These included a shortage of affordable work studios and work/live spaces, a lack of venues for emerging artists to perform and show their work, and a general disconnect between artists and their surrounding communities.
+In 2008, more than 300 concerned citizens participated in a series of community meetings, design workshops, and surveys focused on the challenges faced by artists in San Diego— a shortage of affordable work studios and work/live spaces; a lack of venues for emerging artists to showcase their work; and a general disconnect between artists and the surrounding community.

 These meetings generated the guiding fundamental principles of Space 4 Art.
-In December of 2009, Space 4 Art signed the lease for an interim Arts Center in three adjacent warehouses located in San Diego’s East Village.
-For six months, professionals worked with volunteers in a series of “community builds," fabricating modular panels and outfitting each studio to match the artistic needs of the tenant.
-Later, and with community, support, an outdoor stage and a classroom were built.
+In 2009, Space 4 Art signed a lease for an interim Arts Center in three adjacent warehouses located in San Diego’s East Village.
+For six months, professionals worked with volunteers in a series of “community builds," fabricating modular panels and outfitting each studio to match the tenants' artistic needs.
+Later, and with community support, an outdoor stage and classroom were built.